raghuramsadineni/Activity-Recognition/README.md

 	iv) KMeans
 	v)Random Forests
 4) Record a new activity and use the models built to classify the type of activity.

+Procedure:
+1)
+Accelerometer app measures the attributes like: i)sensorspeed ii)units iii)gravity
+iv)Accuracy

+How Android Accelerometer Work?
+Android accelerometer usually measures the acceleration by force.How?
+In simple words, Android Accelerometer senses how much a mass presses on something when a force acts on it.
+This is something that almost everyone is familiar with.
+So, let’s go ahead and see how you can integrate Android accelerometer in your Android app to detect shake in an Android device

+2)Download the files I have uploaded or create them in the same procedure as above.This will be processed in this Step.
+First, we have a large amount of data we reduce them by taking mean for every 128 points(this doesn't infect bad values to data)
+Download and execute cleaning.py file to perform this operation(all files must be placed in same Folder)